-This course gives beginning instruction in laboratory safety, use of Personal Protection Equipment (PPE), with a strong emphasis on the safe handling of welding and cutting equipment.
-Students learn basic hands-on instruction in Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Oxy-Fuel Cutting (OFC) on various thicknesses of metal, and the techniques used.
-Welding supplies and equipment maintenance are also covered.
-Basic elements in Shielded Metal Arc Welding (SMAW) and Gas Metal Arc Welding (GMAW) are practiced and tested.
+This course covers laboratory safety and the use of Personal Protection Equipment (PPE), with a strong emphasis on the safe handling of welding and cutting equipment and maintenance.
+Students apply basic skills and the techniques used in Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), and Oxy-Fuel Cutting (OFC) on various thicknesses of metal.